Guanfacine in sustained release form was approved in 2015 and entered the market in 2016 with an indication for ADHD in children and adolescents.

 - Unaltered GABAergic transmission within the thalamus

-- Alpha-2A receptor agonists such as guanfacine and clonidine are thought to improve phasic norepinephrine release in the nucleus coeruleus, which improves attention as well as working memory and visuomotor-associated learning (in contrast to long-term tonic NE release, which worsens performance.
+- Alpha-2A receptor agonists such as guanfacine and clonidine are thought to improve phasic noradrenaline release in the nucleus coeruleus, which improves attention as well as working memory and visuomotor-associated learning (as opposed to long-term tonic NE release, which impairs performance).

-One study addressed characteristics that predicted good responding of guanfacine or MPH monotherapy and MPH/guanfacine combination medication:
+One study looked at characteristics that predicted good responding to guanfacine or MPH monotherapy and MPH/guanfacine combination medication:

 - Higher hyperactivity-impulsivity and oppositional symptoms before treatment